relaybox/presence/README.md

 ## About "Presence"

-Presence provides a way to provide realtime visiblity about members of a room through "join", "leave" and "update" events.
+Presence provides realtime visiblity into members of a room through "join", "leave" and "update" events.
 Each event, at a minimum contains meta data about the connection and client that triggered the event.
 Event data can also be extended to include authenticated user data and arbitrary values attached to each event as desired.

 Essentially, presence is idenitifiable realtime event transmission for [rooms](https://relaybox.net/docs/rooms).

 ## About the service

 The Presence service is a Node.js worker triggered by jobs reveived from BullMQ.
-Jobs are added to the queue in response to events received at the [uWS](https://github.com/relaybox/uws) realtime service.
+Jobs are added to the queue in response to events received by the [uWS](https://github.com/relaybox/uws) realtime service.

 ![RelayBox system diagram, highlight Presence](/assets/system/relaybox-system-presence.png)